 What happens during a panic attack?
 A panic attack is basically a false alarm by the brain.
 It signals a danger that is not real.
 Being afraid is normal.
 It is an important survival instinct and protects us from danger in everyday life.
 Panic serves as a natural fight-or-flight response.
 When a dangerous situation is recognized, the body releases adrenaline to focus forces to attack or run away.

 During a panic attack, the nervous system suggests that there is danger.
 This triggers the same reactions.
 Panic attacks can affect anyone.
 We only speak of a panic disorder when the panic attacks recur at regular intervals.

-Panic disorders belong to the anxiety disorders.
-Often similar triggers are responsible for panic attack depression, social phobia and anxiety.
+Panic disorder is one of the anxiety disorders.
+Often similar triggers for panic attack are depression, social Phobia and anxiety are responsible.
 It is particularly unpleasant when the panic attack occurs at night and we wake up drenched in sweat.
-Panic attacks manifest themselves through a wide variety of symptoms.
+Panic attacks express themselves through a wide variety of symptoms.